sfitzpatrickchapman/CPSC350_SP21_ASSIGNMENT3_FITZPATRICK/README.md

 This program simulates life within a matrix depending on many options selected by
 the user.
 It provides multiple boundary modes, file inputting/saving, and other parameters specific to the modes.
 It functions using malloc for 1d arrays that represent 2d matrices.
+Was malloc worth it?
+Idk.
 The program runs until it becomes empty, reaches stability, or just runs forever if the cells never achieve either.

+* Using 1 late day

 ## Identifying Information